 Lots of guys by a neck and have it shipped directly to me.
 I can then make sure that the pocket fits the body nicely.
 There is sometimes some issues with the pockets shrinking, or the necks having various sizes.

 The main two sizes are 56mm and 58mm.
 Even with those standard sizes, some necks end up being 57mm.
 If that happens, they are tough to fit in a 56mm pocket and a 58mm pocket is a bit wide.
-I’m going to do another blog showing how to add wood to tighten up the packet in this case.
+I’m going to do another blog showing how to add wood to tighten up the pocket in this case.
 A lot of times this happens with a neck that is not from a MIJ guitar.
 But even with a MIJ neck, the pockets still have some variability.
 The test neck I have now seems to be closest to the average.
 I put every 56mm body through a test with that neck.
 For a 58 mm next, I have a JEM/prestige that I use for testing, at least until I sell that one.

 We do have an Dimarzio account in case you have trouble finding pick ups.
 Have fun getting some custom made pickups that match a swirl painted body.
 That adds some flair.